stamat/poops/README.md

 }
 ```

-All config properties are optional except `scripts`, `styles`, `postcss` or `markups`.
-You have to specify at least one of them.
+Every property is optional, but give Poops nothing to compile — no `scripts`, `styles`, `postcss`, `markup`, `reactor`, `images` or `copy` — and it exits 0 having written nothing.
 If you don't have anything to consume, you won't poop. 💩

 You can freely remove the properties that you don't need.
 For example, if you don't want to run a local server, just remove the `serve` property from the config.